dimichspb/books/README.md

 Now you are able to use the project!
 Just open http://books.dev in your favorite browser and have fun!

+**NOTES:**
+- Current version supports only actions: view list of the books, view particular book with ratings, view list of the readers, view particular reader with ratings

 RESTful API reference
 ---------------------